One question we often get asked is whether casks or bottles are the best whisky investment. Well, the answer depends on you.

 When looking at whisky investment it is going to be your individual situation that decides whether cask or bottle investment is going to be the best solution.
 Depending on your budget and needs it may even be that some combination of the two may be suitable.

 We also offer professional advice for private and small office funds and can help you manage your whisky investment portfolio.
-Please get in touch if you would like to discuss this with us.
+Please get in touch by emailing [email protected] if you would like to discuss whisky investment further.